-1. Tax payable rate for 2018 is lesser than 2017 (well, for some income bracket)Looking at the first five chargeable income bracket below, the percentage of the tax that needs to be paid is lower compared to 2017 - which is great news for most of us, right?
+1. Tax payable rate for 2019 remains the same as in 2018.Last year, after looking at the first five chargeable income bracket below, the percentage of the tax that needs to be paid is lower compared to 2017 - which was great news for most of us, right?
+For 2019, nothing's changed.

 |1 - 5,000||0%||0%|